alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A reclassification script should be written by a project member.
 This is placed on the software volume or home volume, and run so that the derived dataset is placed on the Output Volume.

-Following appropriate review of the reclassification script and generated derived dataset (see~\ref{sec:review}), a new environment can be created with the former egress volume now mounted as a new secure data volume within a new environment, at a different tier.
-The existence of this environment as a ``derived environment'' should be noted, with the originating other environment's ID and the reclassification script preserved.
+Following appropriate review of the reclassification script and generated derived dataset, a new environment can be created with the former egress volume now mounted as a new secure data volume within a new environment, at a different tier.
+The existence of this environment as a "derived environment" should be noted, with the originating other environment's ID and the reclassification script preserved.

 Software Ingress
 ----------------

-As discussed above, package mirrors allow ingress of standard software.
+Package mirrors allow ingress of standard software.

 But since we forbid copy-paste, how should researcher-written software, written outside the secure environment, arrive inside?

 If we allow access to the internet to `git clone` such software, this might allow for data to leave the environment, and at higher tiers, there is no access to the open internet.

-Instead, for researcher-written code developed elsewhere, other software, implementers should use an \textbf{airlock policy}: installation should be performed in an isolated environment without access to the data.
+Instead, for researcher-written code developed elsewhere, other software, implementers should use an **airlock policy**: installation should be performed in an isolated environment without access to the data.
 After the installations are completed, internet access must then be disabled and data access enabled.

 For software that does not require admin rights to install: